Stone carving

 Sub-crafts

-Training issues: While there are numerous qualifications in stonemasonry, there is only one qualification specifically for stone carving.
-The City and Guilds in London offers two-year Certificate courses, and three-year Diploma Courses in Historic Stonecarving, accredited by the City and Guilds Institute.
-Some art schools have sculpture departments but they do not offer technical instruction in the skills of stonecarving.
+• Training issues: While there are numerous qualifications in stonemasonry, there is only one qualification specifically for stone carving.
+The City & Guilds of London Art School offers two-year Diploma courses, three-year BA Hons degree Courses and an MA in Architectural Stone Carving, validated by Ravensbourne University London.
+Some art schools have sculpture departments but they do not offer technical instruction in the skills of stone carving.

 Support organisations